OSGeo/gdal/gdal/doc/source/drivers/raster/mbtiles.rst

 that are created into the target MVT dataset.
 They are mapped to the MVT target layer *boundaries*.

-It is also possible to get the same behaviour with the below layer creation options, although that is not convenient in the ogr2ogr use case.
+It is also possible to get the same behavior with the below layer creation options, although that is not convenient in the ogr2ogr use case.